shrideio/shoebox/src/vault/README.md

     > INFO: Check [AppRole Pull Authentication](https://learn.hashicorp.com/vault/identity-access-management/iam-authentication) for more information.

-    - Enable the AppRole authentication method
+    - Enable the AppRole authentication method:
-        - Navigate to the `Access` menu, then choose the _AppRole_ option from the list and click [Next] to continue.
+        - Navigate to the `Access` menu > Enable new method, then choose the _AppRole_ option from the list and click [Next] to continue.

-        - Click the `Expand Method` link to expand the options section and set _Default Lease TTL_ and  _Max Lease TTL_ to `30 days`, leave the _Path_ value (expected to be `approle`) intact.
+        - Click the `Method Options` link to expand the options section and set _Default Lease TTL_ and  _Max Lease TTL_ to `30 days`, leave the _Path_ value (expected to be `approle`) intact.
 Click [Enable Method] to finish the authentication method setup.

     - <a id="acl-policy"></a>Create a policy for authenticating and accessing secrets